docopt/docopt.nim/README.md

 As of version 0.7.0 docopt also includes a dispatch mechanism for automatically running procedures and converting arguments.
-This works by a simple macro that inspects the signature of the given procedure and ensures that the parameters exists in the list of arguments.
-They will then be converted to the correct type and the procedure would be called.
-A simple example would be something like
+This works by a simple macro that inspects the signature of the given procedure.
+The macro then returns code that will inspect the parsed arguments and if a list of supplied conditions are true the matched arguments from the signature will be extracted from the arguments and converted to the correct type before the procedure is called.
+A simple example would be something like this (a longer example can be found in the examples folder):
-this:

 ```nim
 let doc = """